Resident-on-Resident Violence in Georgia Nursing Homes

 If you suspect resident-to-resident abuse you should immediately report it to the nursing home staff, facility administrator, or a social worker.
 If you feel your loved one is in immediate danger, call 911.

 Federal laws are in place to ensure all residents have the right to live in a safe and violent-free environment where they’re treated with dignity and respect.
 If you or your loved one is a victim of resident-to-resident abuse, we can help you navigate the legal system and hold the correct person accountable.
 Contact us today for a free consultation by calling 706-354-4000 or filling out our case review form.
-We have recovered millions for nursing home abuse victims and have offices in Athens, Atlanta, and Lake Oconee, and take cases across Georgia.
-There is no fee unless we win your case.
+We have recovered millions for nursing home abuse victims and we take cases across Georgia.
+There is no fee unless we recover money for you in your case.